 When can I pick up my bib?

-Registration and bib pickup will be at the base of the Auto Road on Friday, August 19 from 3 to 7pm.
-Registration will open again on Saturday morning from 6:15 am to 7:45 am.
+Registration and bib pickup will be at Tin Mountain Conservation Center on Bald Hill Rd in Albany (just south of the Kancamagus Highway on Thursday, Aug.
+15, from 2-5pm, at the base of the Auto Road on Friday, Aug.
+16, from 3 to 7pm.
+Registration will open again on Saturday morning at the base of the Auto Road from 6:15 am to 7:45 am.
 Note – your support driver must have the Auto Pass off of your bib to head up.
 Plan well.
 At 8 am, the AutoRoad closes and support vehicles are out of luck at that time.
 Don’t wait until 7:45 to get your number.
 Click here for the race day schedule

 What do I need to register?